History of the Jews in Switzerland: Napoleonic era

-In 1798, the French under Napoleon I invaded Switzerland and established the Helvetic Republic.
+In 1798, the French invaded Switzerland and established the Helvetic Republic.
 The Republic attempted to modernize and centralize the Swiss Confederation which was not a unified country, but rather an alliance of sovereign states.
 As part of this new, liberal state, Swiss reformers attempted to emancipate the Jews in the new Helvetic Parliament in Aarau.
 When those efforts failed, they attempted to get the French to force this change on the new Swiss government.
 The changes of the Republic were not embraced by many of the Swiss and the issue of emancipation for the Jews became another contentious issue between the old order and the new government.

 In 1802 a portion of the population revolted and turned against the Jews.
 The mob looted the Jewish villages of Endingen and Lengnau in the so-called Zwetschgenkrieg ("Plum war").
 At the same time other revolts, such as the Stecklikrieg, stretched the French Army too thin for French authorities to guarantee the Jews' safety.
 Napoleon lacked the troops to bring peace to Switzerland, and needed the Swiss regiments for his campaigns.
 Seeking a peaceful resolution to the uprising, in 1803 he issued the Act of Mediation.
 The Act of Mediation was a compromise between the Ancien Regime and a Republic.
 One of the compromises in the Act was that no further rights were granted to the Jews.

 Modern Switzerland

 By the mid-19th century the village of Endingen had about 2,000 inhabitants, about half Jews and half Christians.
 By comparison, the town of Baden had about 1,500 people at the same time.

 The Jewish population was fairly well tolerated, self-managed and maintained its own school.
-In 1862 the Jewish community of Zürich, the Israelitische Cultusgemeinde Zürich (ICZ) was founded, and in 1884 the Synagoge Zürich was built at the Löwenstrasse road.
+In 1862 the Jewish community of Zurich, the Israelitische Cultusgemeinde Zürich (ICZ) was founded, and in 1884 the Synagoge Zürich was built at the Löwenstrasse road.
 In 1879 a Jewish village of Neu-Endingen was built.
 It remained mostly independent until 1983 when it merged back into the village of Endingen.

-The right to settle freely was not restored to Jews with the Swiss constitution of 1848, and was only granted after approval in a referendum.
-The right was strengthened with the revised constitution of 1874.
+The right to settle freely was not restored to Jews with the Swiss constitution of 1848, and was only granted after approval in a referendum in 1866.
+Two instrumental Jewish figures in the struggle for emancipation were teacher and publicist Markus G. Dreyfus and rabbi and historian Meyer Kayserling.
+The rights of Jews in Switzerland were strengthened with the revised constitution of 1874.
 Article 49 of the 1874 constitution guarantees the freedom of religion.